Diagnostic Imaging Services at HSHS St. Joseph’s Hospital include:

 Magnetic Resonance Imaging (MRI)— A technique that allows doctors to see inside the body in great detail using a powerful magnet, radio waves and a computer system.

-Mammography— A specific type of imaging that uses a low-dose x-ray system for examination of the breasts.
+Mammography— A specific type of imaging that uses a low-dose x-ray system for examination of the breasts to detect breast cancer.

 Nuclear Medicine— Very small amounts of radioactive materials - which will attract to specific organs, bones or tissues - are introduced into the body.
 The emissions they produce can provide crucial information about a type of cancer or disease.